The cosmological analysis of DES 3$\times$2pt data from the Effective Field Theory of Large-Scale Structure: Results

 where $\mu_1$ ($\sigma_1$) and $\mu_2$ ($\sigma_2$) are the means (standard deviations) of the two $1D$ posteriors we want to compare.
 We also make use of a generalisation to $ND$ posteriors: given two $ND$ Gaussian distributions with means $\pmb{\mu_1}$ and $\pmb{\mu_2}$, and covariance matrices $\Sigma_1$ and $\Sigma_2$, we can compute their distance as

 \paragraph{Comparison with DES collaboration Y3 results} We first compare in fig.~\ref{fig:desy3_boss_planck} our constraints from DES Y3 3$\times$2pt with results obtained by DES collaboration in ref.~\cite{DES:2021wwk} (hereafter \emph{DEScollab}) for the same dataset.
-Specifically, for the comparison to be meaningful, we take the publicly-released MCMC chains from~\cite{DES:2021wwk}~\footnote{made available here: \url{https://desdr-server.ncsa.illinois.edu/despublic/y3a2_files/chains/}} that we post-process with a BBN prior.
-We find that the 1D posteriors of $\Omega_m$, $h$, and $S_8$ agree within $\lesssim 1.6\sigma$, with the largest deviation in $\Omega_m$, and our reconstructed $S_8$ is $1.3\sigma$ above the one from the DES collaboration.
-A discrepancy in the $\Omega_m - h$ plane is clearly visible in the direction perpendicular to the largest correlation line (\textit{i.e.}, along the minor axis of the ellipse).
-Using eq.~\eqref{eq:TN}, we find that the marginalised 2D posteriors of $(\Omega_m, h)$ are in tension at the $3.2\sigma$ level under the Gaussian approximation.
-Additionally, the overall posteriors of $(\Omega_m, h, S_8)$ are in tension at the $\sim 3.6\sigma$ level.
-To understand these differences, we first note that the \emph{DEScollab} pipeline has been validated only for measurements of $(\Omega_m, S_8)$ with $\omega_b$ treated as a free parameter, and only against a single simulation, namely the \texttt{Buzzard} mocks (see sec.~\ref{sec:sims}).
-In fact, ref.~\cite{DES:2021wwk} (\emph{DEScollab}) presents constraints only on $(\Omega_m, S_8)$ when analysing DES Y3 data alone.
-Constraints on $h$ are provided only when DES Y3 is combined with BBN but also BAO measurements.
-In that case, the measurement of $h$ is dominated by the information from the sound horizon measured across multiple redshifts, with degeneracies involving $\omega_b$ broken by BBN~\cite{Schoneberg:2019wmt}.
+Specifically, for the comparison to be meaningful, we take the publicly-released MCMC chains\footnote{made available here: \url{https://desdr-server.ncsa.illinois.edu/despublic/y3a2_files/chains/}} from~\cite{DES:2021wwk} that we post-process with a BBN prior on $\omega_b$ and a Planck prior on $n_s$ via Gaussians of mean and width $\omega_b=0.02235 \pm 0.00036$ and $n_s = 0.9649 \pm 0.0044$.
+We find that the 1D posteriors of $\Omega_m$, $h$, and $S_8$ agree within $\lesssim 1.3\sigma$, with our reconstructed $S_8$ slightly above the one from \emph{DEScollab}.
+Using eq.~\eqref{eq:TN}, we find that the marginalised 2D posteriors of $(\Omega_m, h)$ are consistent at the $1.3\sigma$ level under the Gaussian approximation, and the overall posteriors of $(\Omega_m, h, S_8)$ are consistent at the $ 1.4\sigma$ level.
+Given that we are comparing two analyses of the same dataset, we now comment on the possible origin of these differences.
+To start, we note that the \emph{DEScollab} pipeline has been validated for measurements of $(\Omega_m, S_8)$ with $\omega_b$ and $n_s$ treated as a free parameter, notably against the \texttt{Buzzard} mocks (see sec.~\ref{sec:sims}), while we have validated our pipeline for $(\Omega_m, h, S_8)$ for fixed $\omega_b$ and $n_s$.